dev-0509/Miscellaneous/EasyWait_ServerSetup_Readme/readme.md

 `exit`

-### KEY GENERATION - Unique Local Machine Authorization Token
+### Key Generation - Unique Local Machine Authorization Token

 Also known as the Application Key`(APP_KEY)`, it is unique string of characters identifying the application on a local machine.